 - Travelled in a car or small vehicle with someone

 - Sat close to someone on a plane

 Interaction between 2 people having taken place through a Perspex (or equivalent) screen, will not be considered sufficient contact, provided that there has been no other contact.

-If you have clients or customers visiting your site, you should also create a written log of their details when they arrive and list the members of staff who they will be meeting with.
+If you have clients or customers visiting your site, you could also create a written log of their details when they arrive and list the members of staff with who they will be meeting with.
 Businesses are also able to display NHS QR posters to allow customers and visitors to "check-in" using the NHS COVID-19 App.